ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -    Use clear and concise bullet points.
 -    Highlight key findings and contributions.
--    Format code snippets or equations using LaTeX within '′or′$' delimiters where applicable.
+-    Format equations using LaTeX within `$$` delimiters where applicable.
 -    Include a 'Summary' or 'Conclusions' slide.
 -    Prioritize visual clarity and readability.